glsjsu/rprr2018/README.md

 To reproduce all the results of the paper, just do the following:
-- download the .zip file and uncompress it
+- download the ssc-cosine.zip file and uncompress it
-- download the .mat files and store them in a subfolder called Data
+- download all the .mat files and store them in a subfolder called Data
 - run script_all.m from the parent folder in MATLAB.